-To delete a registered domain click Delete button on the Domain page.
-In the confirmation dialog, click Yes if you are sure you want to delete the domain.
+To delete a registered domain click “Delete” button on the “Domain” tab.
+In the confirmation dialog, click “Yes” if you are sure you want to delete the domain.
 Once confirmed, the domain information and associated SSL certificate will be deleted and you will not be able to access ThingsBoard Cloud web interface and services using that domain.
 Please note that you can always re-register the same or a different domain using Domain registration procedure.

 The procedure of adding CNAME record to DNS database depending on your DNS service Provider.
 Below is the list of instructions for some popular DNS providers:

-If you don’t find your DNS provider in the list provided try to get this information on the providers website or by contacting your provider support.
+If none of the above-listed DNS providers is one your are ordering service from, try to get this information on the provider’s website or by contacting their support.

 Firs of all you need to check if you have added CNAME to your domain correctly: